router-protocol/bitcoin-streamer/Readme.md

    txindex=1

    This setting will increase storage requirements and the initial sync time, but it’s essential if you need to query transactions not related to your wallet.

-   Optional: Enable Pruning (to Reduce Disk Usage) NOTE : Pruning will be disabled if using txindex=1

-   If you don't need the full transaction history but still want to run a full node, you can enable pruning to save space by only keeping the most recent blocks.
-Add the following to your bitcoin.conf

 4. Start Syncing the Blockchain